Use Azure Private Link to securely connect servers to Azure Arc

 From your browser, go to the Azure portal.

-On the Servers - Azure Arc page, select Add at the upper left.
+On the Machines - Azure Arc page, select Add/Create at the upper left, and then select Add a machine from the drop-down menu.

 On the Add servers with Azure Arc page, select either the Add a single server or Add multiple servers depending on your deployment scenario, and then select Generate script.